ryanmiyakawa/matlab-galil-tcp/README.md

 *This class only implements part of the API that the hardware exposes.* There is an optional user interface that requires the [Matlab Instrument Control](https://github.com/cnanders/matlab-instrument-control) library.

-# Notes for using tcpclient() network communication to Moxa NPort
+# Notes for using tcpclient() network communication to Moxa NPort in TCP Server Mode

 See [https://github.com/cnanders/matlab-moxa-nport-notes](https://github.com/cnanders/matlab-moxa-nport-notes)

-The Moxa NPort is set up in TCP Client mode
+The Moxa NPort is set up in TCP Server mode

 # Requirements